vedi/cocos2dx-store/README.md

 1. You'll have to create your implementation of IStoreAssets that'll represent the assets in your specific game.
 We created an IStoreAsset's implementation for an imaginary game called Muffin Rush and we called it [MuffinRushAssets](https://github.com/refaelos/cocos2dx-store/blob/master/cocos2dx-store/ios/MuffinRushAssets.m).
 2. We've created our cocos2dx UI in cocos2dx-store/Classes.
 You don't need these files.
 Just look into [AppDelegate.cpp](https://github.com/refaelos/cocos2dx-store/blob/master/cocos2dx-store/Classes/AppDelegate.cpp) and see where we initialize cocos2dx_StoreController and do the same in your game.
 3. You'll need ONLY the HEADER files from cocos2dx-store/Classes/StoreBridge to be included in your game's ios project.
 (EXCEPT for JniHelpers.h !)
-4. From cocos2dx-store/ios, copy the following files into your ios project:
+4. From cocos2dx-store/ios, copy the following files into your ios project: cocos2dx_StoreController.mm, cocos2dx_StoreInfo.mm, cocos2dx_StoreInventory.mm, iOSHelper.mm, iOSHelper.h.
+5. In the above [Getting Started](), we said you need to recursively clone cocos2dx-store.
+By doing that you also cloned [ios-store](https://www.github.com/soomla/ios-store) into the folder 'submodules'.
+Make sure you add the folder 'SoomlaiOSStore' from ios-store into your project.